rknell/rebellion-rum-models/models_documentation.md

   final ObjectId id;

   /// Barcode of the product being packaged
-  String productBarcode;
+  String? productBarcode;

-  /// Size of individual units (typically 700ml, expressed in litres as 0.7) double unitSize;
+  /// Size of individual units (typically 700ml, expressed in litres as 0.7) double? unitSize;

   /// Alcohol strength (ABV) expressed as 0.50 for 50%
-  double strength;
+  double? strength;

   /// Number of units packaged
-  double unitsPackaged;
+  double? unitsPackaged;

-  /// Losses during packaging
+  /// Losses during packaging in LALs double? packagingLosses;
-  double packagingLosses;

-  /// Remaining product after packaging double remaining;
+  /// Remaining product after packaging in LALs double? remaining;

-  /// Volume available before packaging double volumeAvailable;
+  /// Volume available before packaging in LALs double? volumeAvailable;

-  /// Volume remaining after packaging double volumeRemaining;
+  /// Volume remaining after packaging in LALs double? volumeRemaining;

-  /// The initial LALs calculation for the packaging run AlcocalcDilutionCalculation? estimatedProduct;
+  /// The initial LALs calculation for the packaging run AlcocalcDilutionResultModel? estimatedDilution;

-  /// Secondary dilution calculation, if needed (when ABV reading is out of range) AlcocalcDilutionCalculation? secondaryDilution;
+  /// The actual production dilution calculation, performed when you have a known weight and abv AlcocalcDilutionResultModel? productionDilution;

   /// ABV reading taken after dilution double? abvReading;

-  /// Target number of bottles to fill, compare to units packaged and ensure its within 1.5% plus or minus int targetBottles;
+  /// Target number of bottles to fill, compare to units packaged and ensure its within 1.5% plus or minus double targetBottles;

   /// The timestamp of the packaging run
   /// If not set, falls back to the ObjectId timestamp